Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Methodology

-When a control group is present in an event study model, unit fixed effects do not cause an identification problem (via collinearity) because they ``pin down" the year fixed effects \citep{borusyak2017revisiting}.\footnote{Without a control group, the effects of the passing of relative and absolute time cannot be disentangled.} Therefore, in all specifications, I keep observations in never-treated states as a control group.
+When a control group is present in an event study model, unit fixed effects do not cause an identification problem (via collinearity) because they ``pin down" the year fixed effects \citep{borusyak2017revisiting}.\footnote{Without a control group, the effects of the passing of relative and absolute time cannot be disentangled.} In all specifications, I keep observations in never-treated states as a control group.
 As in \cite{sun2020estimating}, I remove the relative period \textit{l} = -1 from the specification to avoid multicollinearity among the relative period indicators $D^\ell_{i,t}$.
-Rather than trim the sample to contain observations within the estimation window, I instead require the sample to be balanced in calendar time for at least ten waves.
-Trimming the sample would change the composition of the treated cohorts \citep{sun2020estimating}, which may be particularly undesirable in this setting as there are a large number of control observations.
+The main analysis uses repeated cross-sectional data (to allow comparison across the ACS and PSID), allowing me to include a broad range of individuals across multiple time periods.
+Importantly, this approach eliminates the need to trim the sample, which could otherwise alter the composition of treated and control groups, a concern raised by Sun and Abraham (2020) regarding dynamic treatment effects.
+For a secondary analysis, I use the PSID only, in a panel setting and adding in unit fixed effects.